Kion, Mitsubishi in talks to buy UniCarriers

-FRANKFURT Germany's Kion (KGX.DE) and Mitsubishi Heavy Industries (7011.T) are in talks to buy Japanese forklift truck maker UniCarriers [INCJPG.UL] for up to 100 billion yen ($833 million), a source familiar with the matter said, confirming a Nikkei report.
+FRANKFURT Germany's Kion (KGX.DE) and Mitsubishi Heavy Industries (7011.T) are in talks to buy Japanese forklift truck maker UniCarriers for up to 100 billion yen (564 million pounds), a source familiar with the matter said, confirming a Nikkei report.

 UniCarriers is strong in Japan and in the United States where Kion, which has been steadily growing through acquisitions over the past years, has only a small presence.